eminenoor/AGS/README.md

 AGS is an aviation app that aims to maintain the safest and most efficient flights.
 Application revolves around providing several conditions for a flight to take place.

-*To Use the application you must change path's in distinct files also you must have JavaMail API and Sqlite jar files added to libraries.
+To use the application you must change path's in distinct files also you must have JavaMail API and Sqlite jar files added to libraries.
 The project is coded entirely in java but must have internet connection for the weather API to work.